taery/stepic_search/README.md

   ```
   python manage.py runserver
   ```
 7. Go to [your site](http://localhost:8000/search/) and try to search!
+Or if you need to see all lessons, try [this link](http://localhost:8000/lessons/).

 If you need to delete lessons from your db, you can use command: